 Holiday in WA to support jobs, communities

-The Holiday in WA campaign, featuring 14 real tourism operators from across the State, will begin appearing on television and digital channels from today.
+Tourism Council WA’s Holiday in WA campaign, featuring 14 real tourism operators from across the State, recommences on television and digital channels this weekend.

-Holiday in WA will encourage people to book directly with local tourism businesses, rather than through Online Travel Agents which are mostly owned by large, overseas-based corporations, and charge up to 25% commission.
+The campaign encourages people to book directly with local tourism businesses, rather than through booking platforms which are mostly owned by large, overseas-based corporations and charge up to 25% commission.

-“Each year, Western Australians are paying $13 million in overseas commissions to book locally based tourism product, costing WA tourism around 150 jobs.
+“Each year, Western Australians are paying $13 million in overseas commissions to book locally-based tourism product, costing WA tourism around 150 jobs,” Mr Hall said.

 “We’d like to ask people to consider making the conscious decision to book directly with tourism operators, ensuring their money stays in the local communities they are visiting.”

-The campaign website, www.holidayinwa.com.au, is a non-profit, local website, showcasing genuine, local tourism businesses.
+The campaign website, www.holidayinwa.com.au, is a non-profit, local website, showcasing high-quality and award-winning tourism businesses.
 On the website, Western Australians can find local accommodation, tours and experiences, compare travellers’ ratings and book direct with tourism businesses, avoiding overseas commissions.

 - Ends –